Graduation Information for Students

 December 2014 Graduation

 Diplomas will be available for pickup January 12 - 16, 2015, between 8:00 a.m. and 4:30 p.m. in the Registrar's Office, SSAC 150.
-If you do not pick up your diploma, it will be mailed beginning the week of January 20, 2015, to the address you provided on your Intent to Graduate form.
+If you do not pick up your diploma, it will not be mailed until January 23, 2015, to the address you provided on your Intent to Graduate form.

 For listing in the graduation program, honors for undergraduates is determined by the cumulative (overall) grade point average on degree-credit courses at the beginning of the final semester of enrollment.
 The honors notation on the diploma and on the transcript is determined by the cumulative (overall) average on all degree-credit courses at the end of the final semester.